invaderAs/blue-team-labs/Lespion - CyberDefenders/readme.md

 Lets do some OSINT now !

 ## Q1 - File -> Github.txt: What API key did the insider add to his GitHub repositories?
-We have to find a API key, by going Respositories section we see a repository named `project build -custom login pages` that looked suspicious to me.
-I opned it and saw 2 javascript files.
+We have to find a API key, by going Repositories section we see a repository named `project build -custom login pages` that looked suspicious to me.
+I opened it and saw 2 javascript files.

 ![Alert Screenshot](Screenshots/1.1.png)